Why Go to Church (part 2)

 So if Jesus has patience with imperfect people in imperfect churches, shouldn't we follow His example?
 That doesn't mean staying in an unhealthy church environment, but it does mean having patience and grace for others.
 God loves His people in their imperfection and calls us to be ambassadors of His grace.
 In contrast, Satan and his minions want to discourage us and destroy a good thing, so if church is a good thing for us, he would want to ruin it and discredit the practice.

-It is so easy to think of Church as simply physical building or a religious organization.
-I wrote "What is Church?" over a decade ago to describe what Church should be, and it still rings true today.
-It is a longer blog post, but I believe it's important to understand what a church is describe its purpose before explaining why we need church in our lives.
+It is so easy to think of Church as simply a physical building or a religious organization.
+I wrote "What is Church?" over a decade ago to describe what Church should be.
+It is a longer blog post, but I believe it's important to understand the essence and purpose of church before explaining why we need church in our lives.

 copyright ©2026 Mitchell Malloy (http://mitchellmalloyblogspot.com/)